Can you believe it’s nearly September?!

-The temperatures are starting to dip, the leaves are starting to turn, school has started back up, and the Pumpkin Spice Latte will be starting to make it’s way into the hearts and stomachs of many.
+The temperatures are starting to dip, the leaves are beginning to turn, school has started back up, and the Pumpkin Spice Latte will be finding its way into the hearts and stomachs of many.

 As with the change of any season, fall brings a whole gaggle of new trending search items.
 In-season produce, upcoming holidays, and popular fall pastimes all influence readers’ searches in September.

 It’s (almost) the most wonderful time of the year!

 While it may feel a little early to start thinking about Halloween, Thanksgiving, and Christmas, would you believe that searches for recipe ideas are already starting?!
 Here are some dates to put on your editorial calendar:

 - Rosh Hashanah